 You can ask sometimes your Moroccan friends to talk in Darija, even if you don’t understand what is going on.
 Then, you keep listening, write down new words, sentences, and eventually the entire conversation.
 The more you do that, the more you notice that you start understanding a part or even all the conversations.
 In parallel to that, do not hesitate to ask for explanations and practice what you learned.

-Exchange languages with Moroccan Family or Friends
+Exchange languages Lessons with Moroccans

-You can also exchange languages with your Moroccan friends interested in learning your language.
+You can also exchange languages with your Moroccan family or friends interested in learning your language.
 You can fix a regular time with them for that and try to be generous when they ask about your language to push them to do the same in Moroccan Arabic.